FaezehMirlohi/datasci-217-06-data-munging-ds217-assignment-06/README.md

 -   **Impact**:

-    -   Rows affected: 'year': 4612 outliers, 'population': 2898 outliers
+    -   Rows affected: 'year': 4612 rows with outliers, 'population': 2898 rows with outliers

     -   Data distribution change: Removal of extreme values leads to a more representative dataset.